greedymelon/inception/README.md

 **what are volume and bind mounts** <br>
 Volumes are storage space in which the content is hidden from the hostmachine and are available only inside docker, so you cannot see the content from the outside.
 They are independent from the container they are bind with so if the container is dystroid the data inside it remain available to docker until specifically deleted (docker volume rm 'NAME').
 A volume can be share by different containers.
 To make a volume avaiable to a container we have to decide in which folder is going to be connected es -v VolumeName:/var/folder. <br>
 Bind mounts are just folder or file that are bind to the hostmachine's folder or file, when you change a file on you hostmachine is right away avaible to the container and viceversa.

+**What is docker compose?** <br>
+Docker compose is a tool that allow you to orchestarte containers.
+It uses a docker-compose.yml (or .yeml) file in which all the single part needed to run our application are all togheter, instead of creating a network and then connect our container (one at the time) to it everything is done automaticly.
+When we run a command of docker compose we need to specify which docker-compose.yml we are efering to or have it in the same directory: through docker compose we can see only thing related to our application, that is very handy when you have multiple apllication running at the same time.

+**Best practices to write a Dockerfile**

 ## **How to run**
 clone this repository in your computer